whiteheadol/reaction-gallery/README.md

 In the future, we hope to build out additional user functionality, including the following:
 - Giving users the ability to remove an artwork from their 'favorites'.
 - Allowing users to filter their 'favorited' artworks by medium or period.
+- The application is not fully resonsive (ex: on mobile devices) and we would like to make it so in the future.

 ## Contributors: